tomalbrecht/udacity_drlnd_p3/Report.md

 * Implement a grid search algorithm to find better combinations of hyper parameters
 * CPU and GPU usage is around 30% - find a way to utilize 100% of the hardware
 * Use [`Stable Baselines`](https://github.com/hill-a/stable-baselines) based on OpenAI to compare different algorithms
+* check the saved models in `models` in real play, to see if there is a difference (overfitting)?